analyticsindiamagazine/MachineHack/Hackathon_Solutions/Predict The Price Of Books/README.md

-# Predict The Price Of Books - MachineHack Winnners' Solution
+# Predict The Price Of Books - MachineHack Winners' Solution